-- In order to assess the validity of the spatial and seasonal distribution of CATS DAOD, Version 23, Level 3 MISR 155 (Garay et al., 2020) nonspherical, dust AOD at 550 nm during the CATS operation period is analyzed here.
-The MISR nonspherical AOD fraction is often referred to as "fraction of total AOD due to dust," as dust is the primary nonspherical aerosol particle in the atmosphere, especially over desert regions (Kalashnikova et al., 2005).
-In light of the narrow swath of MISR and the resulting limited number of collocated observations from CATS and MISR, here global maps of seasonal average DAOD from CATS and MISR are compared, thereby verifying the spatial variations in CATS DAOD.
-Given the - 160 Terra overpass time around 10:30 am local time, only morning data from CATS (8 am to local noon) are used for the seasonal average.
-In order to achieve sufficient sampling from CATS, DAOD from both CATS and MISR are aggregated into a 2° latitude x 2° longitude grid.
-Given the different wavelengths covered by MISR (446, 558, 672, and 867 nm) and

-CATS (1024 nm), it is extremely challenging to convert the DAODs measured by these two instruments to the same wavelength for a quantitative comparison.
-Indeed, such conversion requires the currently lacking knowledge about the

-165 spectral dependence of dust, which further depends on dust properties that vary by dust source.
+In order to assess the validity of the spatial and seasonal distribution of CATS DAOD Version 23 Level 3, MISR (Garay et al., 2020) nonspherical dust AOD at 550 nm during the CATS operation period is analyzed here.
+The MISR nonspherical AOD fraction is often referred to as the "fraction of total AOD due to dust',' as dust is the primary nonspherical aerosol particle in the atmosphere, especially over desert regions (Kalashnikova et al., 2005).
+In light of the narrow swath of MISR and the resulting limited number of collocated observations from CATS and MISR, here global maps of seasonal-average DAOD from CATS and MISR are compared, thereby verifying the spatial variations in CATS DAOD.
+Given the Terra overpass time of around 10:30 LT, only morning data from CATS (08:00 LT to local noon) are used for the seasonal average.
+In order to achieve sufficient sampling from CATS, DAODs from both CATS and MISR are aggregated into a $2^{\circ}$ latitude $\times 2^{\circ}$ longitude grid.
+Given the different wavelengths covered by MISR (446, 558, 672, and 867 nm) and CATS (1024 nm), it is extremely challenging to convert the DAODs measured by these two instruments to the same wavelength for a quantitative comparison.
+Indeed, such conversion requires the currently lacking knowledge about the spectral dependence of dust, which further depends on dust properties that vary by dust source.
 Therefore, we compare spatial distributions of DAOD from CATS and MISR in a semi-quantitative manner and report the spatial rank correlation between seasonal mean DAOD from these two instruments.

 Over the previously less explored Southern Hemisphere, the spatial distribution of seasonal mean DAOD from CATS is further compared with CALIOP.
-Because dust is more sensitive in the visible bands, here we analyze dust extinction profiles

-- at 532 nm from the CALIOP Version 4.10 Level 2 aerosol data products (Kim et al., 2018).
-To be consistent with CATS, CALIOP DAOD are calculated as the vertical integral of extinction over "dust", "polluted dust", and "dusty marine" pixels.
-Furthermore, the pure DAOD (pDAOD), namely the vertical integral of extinction over "dust" pixels, from both CATS and CALIOP is compared, thereby shedding light on the quantitative difference between pure dust and dust mixture loadings over the less dusty Southern Hemisphere.
-Given the CALIPSO overpass at local time 1:30 and 13:30, CATS data averaged over 0:00-3:00 and 12:00-15:00 is compared with nighttime and daytime CALIOP DAOD, respectively.
-Daytime and - nighttime dust extinction profiles from CATS and CALIOP is also compared over the Bodélé Depression the global leading dust source.
+Because dust is more sensitive in the visible bands, here we analyze dust extinction profiles at 532 nm from the CALIOP Version 4.10 Level 2 aerosol data products (Kim et al., 2018).
+To be consistent with CATS, CALIOP DAODs are calculated as the vertical integral of extinction over dust, polluted dust, and dusty marine pixels.
+Furthermore, the pure DAOD (pDAOD), namely the vertical integral of extinction over dust pixels, from both CATS and CALIOP is compared, thereby shedding light on the quantitative difference between pure dust and dust mixture loadings over the less dusty Southern Hemisphere.
+Given the CALIPSO overpass at 01:30 and 13:30 LT, CATS data averaged over 00:00-03:00 LT and 12:00-15:00 LT is compared with nighttime and daytime CALIOP DAOD, respectively.
+Daytime and nighttime dust extinction profiles from CATS and CALIOP are also compared over the Bodélé Depression - the world's leading dust source.

-2.4 ANOVA-based significance test of dust/dust mixture diurnal variability
+2.4 ANOVA-based significance test of diurnal variability in dust and dust mixture